Plopsa

-Plopsa is the theme park division of Studio 100, the company operates 8 parks across Belgium, The Netherlands, Germany and Poland.
+Plopsa is the theme park division of Studio 100, which operates 8 parks across Belgium, The Netherlands, Germany and Poland.

 History

 Plopsa began operation at the end of 1999 when Studio 100 acquired Meli Park in Adinkerke.
 After several renovations the park reopened as Plopsaland on 29 April 2000.
 Several attractions got a layover with Studio 100 characters, such as Kabouter Plop, Samson & Gert and Bumba.

 In December 2005 the company opened a new indoor theme park in the Municipality Hasselt, Plopsa Indoor Hasselt.
 This marked the opening of the first indoor theme park in Belgium.
 In the same year Plopsa also acquired Télécoo, an amusement park near the waterfalls of Coo.
 As with Meli Park, several attractions got an overlay with Studio 100 characters.
 In July 2007 the park was renamed Plopsa Coo.

 In 2010 Plopsa crossed the Dutch and German borders and opened an indoor theme park in Coevorden, similar to Plopsa Indoor Hasselt.
 The park officially opened its doors on 29 April 2010 as Plopsa Indoor Coevorden.
 In Germany, Plopsa acquired Holiday Park in Haßloch.
 As with Meli Park and Télécoo, the park got a layover with Studio 100 characters; The name, however, remained the same.